Nexis-Network/homepage/content/release-notes/2023-02-28-storage-and-compute.md

   - `moddatetime`
   - `refint`

-For more information about Postgres extensions supported by Exzo Network, see [Postgres extensions](/docs/extensions/pg-extensions).
+For more information about Postgres extensions supported by Nexis Network, see [Postgres extensions](/docs/extensions/pg-extensions).

 ### Fixes & improvements